cameronapak/freedom-stack/README.md

 After deliberation, I have chosen [Pocketbase](https://pocketbase.io/).
 This is immensely easy to set up using [PocketHost](https://pockethost.io/) in a few minutes.

+If you need a database that is just one set of data for everyone, then consider using [Baserow.io](https://baserow.io/), instead.

+### Hosting

+I have included the Netlify adapter in the starter kit.
+You can swap it out for others, such as Vercel.

 ## How To Use

 To create your own instance of this codebase, click the "Use this template" button on the [repo's home page](https://github.com/cameronapak/astwoah-stack).